Australian Institute of Health and Welfare (2023) Dementia in Australia, AIHW, Australian Government, accessed 02 June

 A comparative risk assessment method was used to quantify the impact of each risk factor on the disease burden for associated diseases, referred to as the ‘attributable burden’.
 Diseases that were found to have a causal association with dementia and their associated relative risks (the amount of additional risk of developing dementia if exposed to the risk factor) were based on those used in recent Global Burden of Disease studies and a number of epidemiological studies.
 The prevalence of exposure to each risk factor was derived from a variety of Australian-specific data sources.

-AIHW 2019.
-Australian Burden of Disease Study: methods and supplementary material 2015.
-Cat. no. BOD 23.
-Canberra: AIHW.
+AIHW (2019) Australian Burden of Disease Study: methods and supplementary material 2015, AIHW, Australian Government, accessed 17 August 2022.

 Barendregt JJM and Bonneux LGA (1998) Degenerative disease in an ageing population models and conjecture, Erasmus University, Rotterdam.